Cspeisman/sinatra_skeleton/README.md

 An empty sinatra skeleton that has a structure very similar to Rails.
 Great to use for a light weight CRUD application.

-It also is a great structure to introduce new developers into an MVC framework
+It's also a great structure to introduce new developers to a MVC framework